stevenwaller/stevenwaller.io/src/markup/content/work/calendar-app.md

 +++
 title = "Calendar App"
 date = 2018-04-20T14:54:44-07:00
-description = "A touch-friendly, drag-and-drop collaborative event planning app that syncs in real-time and is optimized to work on the Microsoft Surface Hub" draft = false nda = true client = "NDA"
+description = "A touch-friendly, drag-and-drop collaborative event planning app that syncs in real-time and is optimized to work on the Microsoft Surface Hub." draft = false nda = true client = "NDA"